 Preheat the broiler on high.
 Remove the pork from the marinade, shake off the excess marinade and place it on a rack set on a foil-lined baking sheet.
 Broil the pork on the highest rack for 4-5 minutes per side until the top is browned and slightly charred.
 Let rest for at least 10 minutes before slicing.
 You can also grill the pork on the barbecue!

-Massage ½ tsp salt and 1 tsp sugar into the daikon and carrots until you no longer feel grittiness on your hands.
+Massage ½ teaspoon salt and 1 teaspoon sugar into the daikon and carrots until you no longer feel grittiness on your hands.
 Let sit for at least 3 minutes while you make the pickling liquid; you’ll notice that the vegetables are more tender and that there is liquid pooling at the bottom of the bowl.

-Meanwhile, make the pickling liquid by stirring together water, vinegar, ¼ tsp salt and 3 Tbsp sugar until dissolved.
+Meanwhile, make the pickling liquid by stirring together water, vinegar, ¼ teaspoon salt and 3 tablespoon sugar until dissolved.

 Once the vegetables have sat, rinse them under cold water and drain thoroughly, shaking off as much water as possible; place into a bowl or jar.
 Pour the pickling liquid over and let it sit for at least 10 minutes before serving.
 This will keep in the fridge for about 1 month.
 Note: Feel free to adjust the pickling liquid to suit your taste by adding more sugar, vinegar, or salt.